Scottish immigrant mother and children upon arrival.

 - D. Cumming, Glasgow, Scotland.
 Bonus claims, lists, 1907-1915, 1918.
 RG 76, volume 426, file 629453, microfilm C-10309.

 - D. McFarlane, Glasgow, Scotland.
 Booking agent, lists, 1907-1923.
 RG 76, volume 435, file 652806, microfilm C-10315.

-Library and Archives Canada also holds other private records regarding Scottish families.
-Consult the Archives Search database using keywords such as a surname or the name of an organization.
+Library and Archives Canada also holds other government and private records relating to Scotland and Scottish families in Canada.
+Consult the Archives Search database using keywords such as Scotland, Scottish, “Scotch” emigration, immigr*, a place name, a surname or the name of an organization.